 What you need is the right approach with your high energy kid.
-Whichever bucket your child falls in (check out Monster List of STEM Toys if you prefer indoor games), here are the best Outdoor Brain games for kids that will surely keep your loved one entertained and mindfully occupied.
+Whichever bucket your child falls in (check out Monster List of STEM Toys indoor games), here are the best Outdoor Brain games for kids that will surely keep your loved one entertained and mindfully occupied.

 Outdoor Brain Games For Kids